bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 # Enterprise Data Intelligence Blueprint

-This blueprint consists of a collection of resources that describe Intuitas' approach to designing and delivering Data, AI and Governance solutions.
+This blueprint brings together resources that capture Intuitas’ approach to designing and delivering Data, AI, and Governance solutions.

-This knowledgebase provides Intuitas’ customer and partners community with strategic, enterprise, and solution-level resources — distilled from our R&D, frequently asked questions, and real-world experience.
+It is a continually evolving resource, offering insights into strategic, enterprise, and solution-level practices—distilled from our R&D, common questions, and real-world experience.

-The ideas and patterns reflect the Intuitas design philosophy and are intentionally opinionated.
-They can be demonstrated in working environments on request.
-While rooted in large, multi-domain enterprise deployments, they are adaptable to organisations of any size or type.
+The ideas and patterns reflect Intuitas’ design philosophy:

+- grounded in large, multi-domain enterprise deployments, yet adaptable to organisations of any size or type
+- evolving, opinionated, and open to challenge
+- demonstrable in working environments on request

+We share this blueprint with our customer and partner community to promote our vision of 'good design', help avoid pitfalls, and speed up delivery.

+We encourage you to explore, share and build on this information, with proper attribution to Intuitas and consideration as set out in our [license and disclaimer](#licensing-and-disclaimer).

 <br>